Sanenders/Destiny-2-God-Rolls/README.md

 - Crafted weapons may not be recognized as God Rolls, even though upon closer inspection, the weapon does contain the correct perks.

-- Shiny and Masterwork Weapon Drops may not be recognized as God Rolls and not even showing suggested Perks or wishlist notes.
+- Holofoil and Masterwork Weapon Drops (especially from Destiny 2: Renegades DLC) may not be recognized as God Rolls and not even showing suggested Perks or wishlist notes.

 ## How to use the Wishlist on the Little Light App (prefered)